-The preliminary step was to study protein-protein dynamics and interactions of glutamate receptors AMPA, NMDA and metaboprobic glutamate receptor (mGluR) and their subtype of receptors (NR1/NR2A and NR1/NR2B NMDAR, GluA1 and GluA2 AMPAR, mGluR5) as well as intracellular proteins of interest regarding signaling pathway (Stargazin, CaMKII).
+The preliminary step was to study protein-protein dynamics and interactions of glutamate receptors AMPA, NMDA and metabotropic glutamate receptor (mGluR) and their subtype of receptors (NR1/NR2A and NR1/NR2B NMDAR, GluA1 and GluA2 AMPAR, mGluR5) as well as intracellular proteins of interest regarding signalling pathway (Stargazin, CaMKII).

-A literature review as conducted to determine if these receptors migrated under particular pathological conditions or as effect of drug treatment.
+A literature review was conducted to determine if these receptors migrated under particular pathological conditions or as the effect of drug treatment.
 NR1/NR2B Models of receptors were developed, compared to literature, validated and implemented in the glutamatergic synapse following specific characteristics.

-Future goals include definition of the remaining glutamate receptors of interest.
-Computational environment will be determined by characteristics observed by the cameras built by Photon etc and the focus will be extended on dendritic branches on which 10-15 excitatory synapses will be plugged into.
+Future goals include the definition of the remaining glutamate receptors of interest.
+The computational environment will be determined by characteristics observed by the cameras built by Photon etc and the focus will be extended on dendritic branches on which 10-15 excitatory synapses will be plugged into.

 2. Multi-labeling of receptors in neurons (Paul De Koninck lab)

-Specific labeling of two types of synaptic receptors, AMPA and NMDA, with different antibody-quantum dot combinations and labeling of post-synaptic sites on living neurons was achieved (see figure 2)
+Specific labelling of two types of synaptic receptors, AMPA and NMDA, with different antibody-quantum dot combinations and labelling of post-synaptic sites on living neurons was achieved (see figure 2)